drtchops/asl/README.md

 # asl

-LiveSplit ASL scripts for load removal and autosplitting for various PC games.
+LiveSplit ASL scripts for load removal and autosplitting for Dishonored 2.

 ## Usage